 The GaDOE publishes an annual LEA Title V, Part B Handbook and maintains a public website containing resources to support LEAs in the implementation and oversight of the Title V, Part B program.
-In addition, the Federal Programs website contains the overarching handbook addressing overarching requirements for all federal programs.
+In addition, the Federal Programs website contains the overarching handbook addressing overarching requirements

 The Federal grant (15-month grant cycle) is cyclical in nature, beginning in July and ending September of the following year.
 In Georgia, LEAs begin by completing an internal Comprehensive Needs Assessment and consolidated federal grant application called the Consolidated LEA Improvement Plan (CLIP) and Consolidated Application, respectively.
 The application is maintained in the Georgia Longitudinal Data System (LDS) and is supported by regional Continuous Improvement Teams (CITs).
 Once approved, LEAs submit a budget based on their formula-based allocation.
 Then LEAs administer the grant, submitting budget adjustments/amendments, as needed.
 Although LEAs can carryover 100% of allocated funds, it is expected that LEAs, in the best interests of teachers and students, draw down funds regularly throughout the year and expend all funds as budgeted.
 LEAs' work is supported by the Title V, Part B Education Program Specialist; however, LEAs requiring targeted support may be further assisted by Continuous Improvement Teams (CIT) comprised of staff across three GaDOE Divisions (Federal Programs, School and District Effectiveness, and Teaching and Learning).

-LEAs are formally monitored for compliance through GaDOE Cross-functional Monitoring (CFM) every four years, and/or depending on annual risk assessment results more frequently.
+LEAs are formally monitored for compliance through GaDOE Cross-functional Monitoring (CFM) every five years, and/or depending on annual risk assessment results more frequently.
 The Title V, Part B Education Program Specialist, along with the Program Manager and other members of the Grants Unit, are cross trained and are scheduled to monitor the Title V, Part B program in their assigned LEAs; a practice which encourages objectivity and fosters a stronger alignment of expectations and technical assistance.
-Following the FY 21 suspension of monitoring due to the FY 20 school closures, the regular monitoring cycle was reinstated in FY 22.
-All findings were addressed and corrected through Corrective Action Plans.

-LEAs receiving findings as part of the crossfunctional monitoring completed corrective actions to ensure they have internal controls and protocols that ensure compliance with federal law, federal regulations (EDGAR), and LEAs are formally monitored for compliance through GaDOE Cross-functional Monitoring (CFM) every four years, and/or depending on annual risk assessment results more frequently.
-Following the FY 21 suspension of monitoring due to the FY 20 school closures, the regular monitoring cycle was reinstated in FY 22.
+LEAs receiving findings as part of the crossfunctional monitoring completed corrective actions to ensure they have internal controls and protocols that ensure compliance with federal law, federal regulations (EDGAR), and federal and state guidance.
+Based on the GaDOE 5-year cross-functional monitoring cycle, any LEA that does not participate in CFM completes an annual self-monitoring review.
+LEAs are formally monitored for compliance through GaDOE Cross-functional Monitoring (CFM) every five years, and/or depending on annual risk assessment results more frequently.